The Best Mobile Internet Solution

 LTE Speed Range: 10.2Mbps - 20.6Mbps down, 210Kbps - 5.00Mbps up.

 Out on the dock, Verizon's 3-bar LTE signal (via our new Retina iPad Mini) clocked in with a blazing 17.91Mbps down, and 5Mbps up.
-This is faster than many hardwired home cable modem plans!

 The Sleek-4G-V booster is designed for Verizon LTE, and here it made a huge difference.
-With that booster turned on (and the iPad leaning precariously against it) I measured LTE speeds inside the bus of 20.64Mbps down, and 4.17Mbps up.
+With that booster turned on (and the iPad leaning precariously against it) we measured LTE speeds inside the bus of 20.64Mbps down, and 4.17Mbps up.
 These speeds are awesome!

 The only downside is that the Sleek-4G only provides an effective boost to a single device, leaning right against it.
-I can leave the iPad in the tech cabinet acting as a personal hotspot for the bus, but I get much more marginal functionality if I actually take the iPad down to use it.

 Tip: Don't burn through all your data for the month at once!